-The Board alone determines whether violations of the Ordinance have occurred, and can impose or recommend penalties, including employment sanctions, removal from office, censure, fines or invalidation of contracts.
+The Board has the sole authority to determine whether violations of the Ordinance have occurred, and can impose or recommend penalties, including employment sanctions, removal from office, censure, fines or invalidation of contracts.
 Summaries of concluded cases can be made public, according to the law.

-FOR MORE INFORMATION

-Please visit our website: www/cityofchicago.org/Ethics
+FOR MORE INFORMATION Please visit our website: www/cityofchicago.org/Ethics